TelegraphCreative/abodu-fed/site/content/pages/4.pricing/index.md

       type: payment__schedule--block
       payment__schedule--block__number: '01'
       payment__schedule--block__heading: 'Home visit'
-      payment__schedule--block__copy: 'We come meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.'
+      payment__schedule--block__copy: 'We meet you in person to check on a few things and ensure your backyard and Abodu are a great fit.'
       '#hidden': true
       payment__schedule--block__payment: '$250 deposit'
     -